codingrajesh/codingrajesh/README.md

 ###

 <p align="left">✨ I am a BCA Student ...<br>📚 I'm currently learning MERN Full Stack ...<br>🎯 Goals: ...
-I am looking for a new jobs & I like to enhance my knowledge and skills where I am working.<br>🎲 Area of Interest:-play video games,listening to music,internet surfing.</p>
+I am looking for a new jobs & I like to enhance my knowledge and skills efficiently, where I am working.<br>🎲 Area of Interest:-play video games,listening to music,internet surfing.</p>

 ###